google/physical-web/web-service/README.md

 ## What does a Physical Web Service do?

-At the very simplest, it fetches, parses, and presents the content of UriBeacon URLs on behalf of a client, but without using the client's identity in any way.
+At the very simplest, it fetches, parses, and presents the content of Eddystone-URL packets on behalf of a client, but without using the client's identity in any way.
 It's a middleman added for safety and efficiency.

-Unlike a UriBeacon, a Physical Web Service is not a core part of the Physical Web, is not mandatory, and does not have a specific protocol that must be followed (though perhaps an ad-hoc format will arise one day).
+Unlike an Eddystone-URL beacon, a Physical Web Service is not a core part of the Physical Web, is not mandatory, and does not have a specific protocol that must be followed (though perhaps an ad-hoc format will arise one day).
 It is an auxiliary solution to solve a fundamental problem for Physical Web client software (see above).